samheutmaker/major-a/README.md

 ```
 In this example, `event._id` is passed the first parameter and the string `event` is passed as the second.
 The `Event` model is separate from MajorA and has been required in from `/../models/event.js`.
 This will create a new tracking document and store it in the `trackresources` collection of your Mongo instance.

 After the document has been created, you must track every request made to the document.
-Pass the `._id` of the event requested and the `_id` of the user making the request to the `majorAnalytics.track` function.
+Pass the `_id` of the resource requested and the `_id` of the user making the request to the `majorAnalytics.track` function.
 Here is an example of tracking an event resource when a user makes a request for it.

 ```.js
 const express = require('express');